tafli/MeritServer/README.md

 Download sources an use `sbt run` to compile an run the project.
 By default the webserver starts listening on port 9000.

+## Configuration

+- `merit.startAmount`: The amount of merits each user can give each round.
+- `merit.payoutThreshold`: The threshold on which random number from 0.0 to it a payout happens.
+- `merit.userFile`: File path where the user data is save.
+- `merit.transactionFile`: File path where the transaction data is saved.

 ## API Reference

 ### GET `http://<server>:9000/v1/users`